The EU Emissions Trading System (EU ETS)

 Launched in 2005, the EU ETS is now in its third phase, running from 2013 to 2020.
-A major revision approved in 2009 in order to strengthen the system means the third phase is significantly different from phases one and two and is based on rules which are far more harmonised than before.
+A major revision approved in 2009 in order to strengthen the system means the phase 3 is significantly different from phases 1 and 2 and is based on rules which are far more harmonised than before.
 The main changes are:

 - A single, EU-wide cap on emissions applies in place of the previous system of national caps;

 - Auctioning, not free allocation, is now the default method for allocating allowances.
 In 2013 more than 40% of allowances will be auctioned, and this share will rise progressively each year;

 - For those allowances still given away for free, harmonised allocation rules apply which are based on ambitious EU-wide benchmarks of emissions performance;

 - Some more sectors and gases are included;